OutSystems/docs-support/src/community/training/bootcamp-details.md

 ---
 summary: What is the price of an OutSystems Boot Camp and how can I register for one?
 locale: en-us
-guid:
+guid: 219387DC-4207-4882-A16E-DD363A44F7BD
 tags:
 ---

-# What is the price of an OutSystems Boot Camp and how can I register for one?
+# What is the price of an OutSystems Boot Camp and how can you register

 The OutSystems Boot Camps are a great way to learn since participants get to learn in a group, with a trainer on the spot and various hands-on exercises.
 This is a highly immersive way to learn OutSystems, and it is one of our **training paid offers**.